 - The title screen opens with some rather striking imagery: a sniper lounging under a tattered, upside-down American flag fluttering on the top of a skyscraper overlooking the sand-covered wasteland of Dubai, set to the music of Jimi Hendrix's rendition of The Star-Spangled Banner.
 A bit unnerving, but not too bad on its own.
 However, the sniper changes positions as you progress through the campaign, occasionally looking through binoculars or aiming at a target we can't see.
 The flag changes too, becoming increasingly torn as the game goes on.
 For the last level, we see a pair of ravens picking bits of flesh from his corpse against the backdrop of a night sky as fires rage in and on the buildings.

 - A personal one players can set up for themselves is the lynch mob scene.
 You just ran through hell, desperate to make sense of things you've seen, rationalize everything you've done and now you are separated from your team.
 After reuniting with Adams, you hear Lugo over the radio is in danger of being found by the 33rd.
 Walker orders him to find a place to hide before they come find him, but the unspeakable happens.
 Lugo starts to panic and inform Walker and Adams he has been found.
 There's a violent scuffle heard over the radio and the last thing you hear is Lugo screaming in fear and begging for mercy.
-By the time you arrive, you find your fallen comrade hung on a rope by an angry mob of civilians.
+By the time you arrive, you find your fallen comrade hung on a rope, his arms (one of which was broken from the helicopter crash) tied behind his back, at first hes still kicking but the closeup of him shows his eyes have rolled back, surrounded by an angry mob of civilians cheering.
 You shoot down the rope and desperately try to revive your ally while Adams threatens the mob to stay clear.
 When it is clear Lugo has died, you are left with the civilians wanting your blood, Adams literally begging you to give the order to gun them down, and your own burning rage at the unjust punishment handed down upon Lugo that you deserved, not him.
-Just you try to contain your anger with your finger hovering over that trigger, then after you calm down much later, ask yourself if you really did the right thing.

 - Here's one that can easily be missed on a first playthrough.
 At the beginning of a chapter, Walker and Delta find themselves in an antechamber with a double staircase leading up to the balcony where the white phosphorus mortar is set up.
 In between the flights of stairs is a planter with a lively looking tree in it; it's a faint, but reassuring glimmer of hope that life can still flourish in storm-ravaged Dubai.
 But if you climb the stairs, then look back at the tree, you'll find that the tree has suddenly become completely bare, if it even had any leaves when you found it.
 It's a disturbing bit of Foreshadowing regarding Walker's eventual Sanity Slippage which directly precedes the game's Genre Shift into Psychological Horror.